Abhik-Develops/2048-Game/README.md

 ## How to Play

- - Use the arrow keys (W, A, S, D) to move the tiles.
+ - Use the arrow keys (Arrow Up, Arrow Left, Arrow Down, Arrow Right) to move the tiles.
  - Combine identical tiles to create a tile with the next power of 2.
  - Aim to reach the tile with the number 2048.